WeatherXM/weather-bets/README.md

-# Polymarket Bet Resolvers
+# Weather Bet Resolvers
-This repository contains scripts and computations designed to resolve bets on the Polymarket platform.
+This repository contains scripts and computations designed to resolve bets on the several platforms.
 It includes data processing and analysis tools to verify market outcomes based on real-world events.

 ## Features
 - Data ingestion from various sources (e.g., weather).